Duarte0903/RAS_UMinho/picturas-brightness-tool-ms/README.md

    docker compose up
    ```

-This will start the resize tool microservice along with the message-broker and the request mocker.
+This will start the tool microservice along with the message-broker and the request mocker.
-The request mocker will send sample resizing requests using the images provided in the `./images/src/` folder, and the processed images will be saved in the `./images/out/` folder.
+The request mocker will send sample requests using the images provided in the `./images/src/` folder, and the processed images will be saved in the `./images/out/` folder.

 For further customization or testing, you can modify the request mocker script, or replace the sample images in the `./images/src/` folder.